clumens/dev-tools/README.md

   name\_of\_function\_test.c.

-Make sure the script is in your $PATH, apply the following patch to the pacemaker source tree, and `make coverage` will do the right thing.
+Make sure the script is in your $PATH, apply the following patch to the pacemaker source tree, then run `./configure --with-coverage` and `make coverage` will do the right thing.

 ```diff
 diff --git a/devel/Makefile.am b/devel/Makefile.am